-We provide Behavioral therapy –ABA for children who are typically developing, as well as, for children who may exhibit behavioral difficulties as part of their diagnosis.
-We service children on the Spectrum- SPD and with ADHD and/or similar conditions.
+We provide ABA for children who may exhibit behavioral difficulties as part of their diagnosis, such as children with Autism.

-Behavioral therapy is a treatment that helps change potentially self-destructing behaviors.
+Why Behavior Therapy?
+ABA is a treatment that helps change potentially self-destructing behaviors.
 It is also called behavioral modification or cognitive behavioral therapy.
 It is meant to replace bad habits with good ones.
 The therapy also helps your child cope with difficult situations in a social context, as well as, at home (with siblings for example).
-It is most often used to treat anxiety disorders, anger issues, impulsiveness, communication difficulties, learning issues and similar conditions.

-At FOCUS center this treatment is provided by a skilled behavioral therapist under the supervision and within the program management of a certified BCBA (Board Certified Applied Behavioral Therapist).
-The program is specifically tailored to suit the individual child and his/her unique conditions.
-Some developments to enhance learning, socialization and behavioral issues may include:
+At FOCUS center this treatment is provided by a skilled behavioral therapist under the supervision and within the program management of a certified BCBA (Board Certified Behavior Analyst).
+The program is specifically tailored to suit the individual child and his/her needs.
+Some goals possible goals may include:

 More about ABA … If you want to read more